IIT-EnergySystemModels/openMASTER/README.md

 The [CBC solver](https://github.com/coin-or/Cbc) is our recommendation if you want a free and open-source solver.
 For Windows users, the effective way to install the CBC solver is downloading the binaries from [this link](https://www.coin-or.org/download/binary/Cbc/Cbc-2.10.5-x86_64-w64-mingw32.zip), copy and paste the *cbc.exe* file to the PATH that is the "bin" directory of the Anaconda or Miniconda environment.
 It can be installed using: ``conda install -c conda-forge coincbc``.

 **Gurobi**
 Another recommendation is the use of [Gurobi solver](https://www.gurobi.com/).
-However, it is commercial solver but most powerful than GPLK and CBC for large-scale problems.
+However, it is a commercial solver but more powerful than GPLK and CBC for large-scale problems.
-As a commercial solver it needs a license that is free of charge for academic usage by signing up in [Gurobi webpage](https://pages.gurobi.com/registration/).
+As a commercial solver, it needs a license that is free of charge for academic usage by signing up on [Gurobi webpage](https://pages.gurobi.com/registration/).
 It can be installed using: ``conda install -c gurobi gurobi`` and then ask for an academic or commercial license.
-Activate the license in your computer using the ``grbgetkey`` command (you need to be in the university domain if you are installing an academic license).
+Activate the license on your computer using the ``grbgetkey`` command (you need to be in the university domain if you are installing an academic license).

 **Mosek**
 Another alternative is the [Mosek solver](https://www.mosek.com/).
 Note that it is a commercial solver and you need a license for it.
 Mosek is a good alternative to deal with QPs, SOCPs, and SDPs problems.
 You only need to use ``conda install -c mosek mosek`` for installation and request a license (academic or commercial).
 To request the academic one, you can request [here](https://www.mosek.com/products/academic-licenses/).
 Moreover, Mosek brings a [license guide](https://docs.mosek.com/9.2/licensing/index.html).
-But if you are request an academic license, you will receive the license by email, and you only need to locate it in the following path ``C:\Users\(your user)\mosek`` in your computer.
+But if you request an academic license, you will receive the license by email, and you only need to locate it in the following path ``C:\Users\(your user)\mosek`` in your computer.

 # Get started